Samsung Galaxy Ace 2

 Samsung Galaxy Ace 2 (GT-I8160) is a smartphone manufactured by Samsung that runs the Android operating system.
 Announced and released by Samsung in February 2012, the Galaxy Ace 2 is the successor to the Galaxy Ace Plus.

 Being a mid-range smartphone, Galaxy Ace 2 contains hardware between that of the Galaxy Ace Plus and Galaxy S Advance; it features a dual-core 800 MHz processor on the NovaThor U8500 chipset with the Mali-400 GPU.

-In May 2012, the device went on sale in the UK.
+In May 2012, the device went on sale in the United Kingdom.

 Hardware

 Galaxy Ace 2 is a 3.5G mobile device that offers quad-band GSM, and was announced with dual-band 900/2100 MHz HSDPA at 14.4 Mbit/s downlink and 5.76 Mbit/s uplink speeds.
 The display is a 3.8-inch capacitive PLS TFT LCD touchscreen with 16M colours in a WVGA (480x800) resolution.
 There is also a 5-megapixel camera with LED flash and auto-focus, capable of recording videos at QVGA (320x240), VGA (640x480) and HD (1280x720) resolutions.
 Galaxy Ace 2 also has a front-facing VGA camera.
-The device comes with a 1500 mAh Li-Ion battery.
+The device comes with a 1500 mAh Li-ion battery.

 Software

 Galaxy Ace 2 comes with Android 2.3.6 Gingerbread and Samsung's proprietary TouchWiz user interface.
 In September 2012, Samsung announced that Galaxy Ace 2 would be updated to Android 4.1.2 Jelly Bean.
-The phone can be upgraded to Android 4.3 Jelly Bean.
+The phone can’t be upgraded to Android 4.3 Jelly Bean due to hardware restrictions.

 Galaxy Ace 2 has social network integration abilities and multimedia features.
 It is also preloaded with basic Google Apps, such as Google+ and Google Talk.
 The phone is available in Onyx Black and in White colours.

 The device also unofficially supports CyanogenMod as well as other AOSP-derived roms like AOKP.
 It also unofficially supports LineageOS (14.1 and 15.1 version).